AdamSpannbauer/python_dev_survey_analysis/README.md

 <p align='center'>
  <img src='readme/involved.png' width=90%>
 </p>

-Cluster 4 (the cluster with the most professional coding experience) dominates most of these categories.
-The exception is in 'Machine Learning' and 'Data Analysis' where Cluster 3 (the least experienced cluster) marked the highest involvement.
-Cluster 3 appears to be newer to programming and more involved in 'Data Science' tasks.
-Is this explained by being new to the field in general or because their more focused on the math/stats side of these tasks?
+- Our most experienced cluster is the most involved with varying techniques
+- Our least experienced cluster is the most involved with more "Data Science" techniques
+- Cluster 0 doesn't stand out in many ways other than their preference for web dev

 #### Cluster differences on general questions